fireattack/python-scripts/README.md

 Some utility functions mainly for myself.
 Read the code to get the idea.
 Some highlights:
 * download - a generic downloader

-..well that's it.
-Others are some super simple stuff.